vlopez0392/NodeJS/Section12/160_Connecting_to_MongoDB/160_Connecting_MongoDB.md

 ---

 How do check that our connection is working?
-The mongoose object exposes the event emitter *connection* that emits a successful connection event  when the connection has succeeded or an error when the connection to the db has failed.
+The mongoose object exposes the event emitter *connection* that emits a successful connection event  when the connection has succeeded or an error when the connection to the DB has failed.

 ```js
 mongoose.connection.once('open', () => {